uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 And there are common grounds here by which consensus can be built… Reconciliation means finding a way that brings together the legitimate concerns of the people in this room, and the apprehensions, call them fear … that might exist elsewhere in the country…
-Among the things we have to do is to ensure that not only the stories of abuse as they touch First Nations and Aboriginal people, but also<!--x-->
-the story of their contribution to Canada, and the values that are inherent in those communities is much better known.[^202]
+Among the things we have to do is to ensure that not only the stories of abuse as they touch First Nations and Aboriginal people, but also <!-- page 333 -->the story of their contribution to Canada, and the values that are inherent in those communities is much better known.[^202]

 Joe Clark’s observations reinforce this Commission’s view that learning happens in a different manner when life stories are shared and witnessed in ways that connect knowledge, understanding, and human relationships.
 He pinpointed a key challenge to reconciliation: how to bridge the divides between those who have been part of the residential school experience and those who have not, and between those who have participated in the Truth and Reconciliation Commission’s proceedings and those who have not.